oreoluwa-olaleye/Evolving/index.md

 <div id="header"></div>

 # **EVOLVING: Beyond the British Spell**
-*A Continent.
-A Crown.
-A Curse — Told Across Continents.*
+*Continents, A Crown and A Curse : Told Across Continents.*

 > “They came bearing peace, but baptized us in chains.”
 > — *The Colonized Voice*